Cystitis in cats

 Cystitis is often a recurring condition, so you’ll need to tell us about any symptoms or medication your cat has had in the last 2 years.

 At Petgevity, we’re on a mission to help as many cats with pre-existing conditions as possible.
-If you tell us about any previous cases of cystitis when getting a quote, you can get cover if your cat gets cystitis again.
+If you tell us about any previous cases of cystitis when getting a quote for Lifetime Plus cover, you could get cover if your cat gets cystitis again*.

 What Causes What Causes